 Located between Bonita Beach and Fort Myers Beach, Lovers Key feels miles away from civilization.
 We took the tram from the main parking lot just to access the south beach.
 The shelling is fantastic, too.
 While we didn’t SEE any wildlife on our trip (not even a dolphin), the State Park is known for its fantastic bird watching (catching a theme here?) and can even host a few manatees.
 The best time for viewing manatees is December to February so that’s probably why we missed ’em.

 Go here if: You’d like to combine a trip to the beach with some wildlife viewing.

 Other places we desired to go (but ran out of time):

-Corkscrew Swamp Sanctuary– A 2.25 mile boardwalk through protected swamp which includes the largest old growth Bald Cypress Swamp in America.
+Corkscrew Swamp Sanctuary– A 2.25-mile boardwalk through a protected swamp which includes the largest old growth Bald Cypress Swamp in America.